Do you grind your teeth?

 Why do I grind my teeth?

-What do teeth grinding sound like?
+What does teeth grinding sound like?

 Similar to snoring, the person grinding their teeth probably doesn’t hear the sounds of it.
 It often makes squeaking and popping noises, and crunching, scraping, or chewing sounds.